 My opinionIs replace the block, fix any and all leaks.
 If you have a standard autofeeder without a water meter get rid of it and have a VXT feeder installed but only use it for emergencies.
 Normally you should be personally adding water to the boiler when necessary and ONLY before a heat cycle to ensure the water is boiled immediately.
 Fresh water should never sit in the boiler for more than a few minutes.

 I also highly recommend using Rectorseal steamaster tablets in low dosage (1 or 2 pills at the most) or Rhomar boiler pro 903.
 These products greatly reduce corrosion.
 Also keep an eye on the PH of the boiler water and try to keep it betwen 8 and 9.Weil-McLain EG-45 connected to 392sqft of radiation via two 2" risers into a 3" drop header and 2" equalizer.
-Using Rectorseal Steamaster water treatment to greatly reduce corrosion in the boiler.
+EcoSteam ES-20 Advanced Control for Residential Steam boilers.
+Rectorseal Steamaster water treatment

 Steam system pictures updated 6/5/14.